adamjosephjensen/punchable_face_net/README.md

 About the Initial Model (ResNet18 Transfer Learning)

  • Why ResNet18?
 ResNet (Residual Network) architectures are well-established and effective for image classification.
-ResNet18 is a relatively small and fast version, making it a good starting point for quick baseline experiments.
- • Transfer Learning: Instead of training a model from scratch (which would require vast amounts of data), we use a ResNet18 model pre-trained on the large ImageNet dataset.
+ResNet18 is a relatively small and fast version, making it a good starting point for quick baseline experiments. data), we use a ResNet18 model pre-trained on the large ImageNet dataset.
 This model already understands general visual features (edges, textures, shapes, etc.).
- • What is Trained?
-We freeze the weights of all the pre-trained layers (the convolutional base) and only train the final classification layer (a fully connected layer, `model.fc` in the code).
-This layer is replaced with a new one tailored to our specific task (**4 outputs**: corresponding to the "punchability" scale from 0 to 3).
-This process adapts the general visual knowledge of the pre-trained model to our specific subjective labels with relatively little data.